 here to plot the water stability limits with dotted lines.

-After defining the basis species and formed species (and their constant activities), you have some choices about what variables to put on the plot, the grid resolution, and values for a few other variables.
+After defining the basis species and formed species (and their constant activities), you have some choices about what variables to put on the plot,

 affinity()

-accepts one or more named arguments that specifying ranges of variables using the default grid resolution of 256 (c(min, max)
+accepts one or more named arguments that specify ranges of variables as c(min, max)

 The number of such arguments is the dimensionality of the final plot.